Benefits of U.S. Citizenship

 And finally, employers often prefer to hire citizens over non-citizens.
 When citizens and noncitizens are equally qualified for a job, employers may legally choose U.S. citizenship as the basis for employment.

-Working for the Government
+You Can Work for the Government

 While a work visa will allow you to hold most jobs, only U.S. citizens can apply for most jobs within the federal government.
 For example, only U.S. citizens can be police officers.
 Federal jobs tend to be very secure and high-paying.

-Becoming an Elected Official
+You Can Become an Elected Official

 If you want to make a difference in your community, you can run for elected office as a US citizen.
 Elected officials are the ones who create laws and regulations at the local, state, and federal level.

-Tax Benefits of U.S. Citizenship
+There Are Tax Benefits With U.S. Citizenship

 U.S. citizens and green card holders may not always be treated the same when it comes to taxes.
 Citizens may pay less for estate taxes and may be eligible for more tax exemptions.
 U.S. Citizens are also eligible for Social Security benefits.